 1. Leave a good review

 You shouldn’t leave the host a lousy review unless something goes seriously wrong.

-The host went out of their way to save you money so you could enjoy your trip.
+The host went out of their way to save you money on travel so you could enjoy your trip.
 Now it’s time to repay the favor.